fvanwijk/jasmine-mox-matchers/README.md

 `bower install jasmine-mox-matchers --save-dev`

-Include dist/jasmine-mox-matchers.min.js file in the files list of karma.conf, depending on the version of Jasmine you are using.
+Include `src/jasmine-mox-matchers.js` or `dist/jasmine-mox-matchers.min.js` file in the files list of your test runner config files.

 # Documentation